weewx/weewx/docs/series_tags.md

 Here, we create a table.
 Each row is individually formatted.
 Comments below refer to the marked
 lines:

-1. Normally, if the tag `$month.outTemp.series(aggregation_type='max', aggregation_interval='day')`
+1. Once evaluated, the tag `$month.outTemp.series(aggregation_type='max', aggregation_interval='day')`
-   occurs in a document, Cheetah will try and convert it into a string in order to embed the results in the generated file.
-However, if it is not converted into a string, the expression actually returns a `SeriesHelper`, which internally holds the start and stop time of each interval, as well as the aggregated data for the interval.
-We then _iterate_ over the `SeriesHelper`.
-Iteration returns a 3-way tuple `start`, `stop`, and `data`.
-Each is an instance of a `ValueHelper`, which can be formatted like any other `ValueHelper`.
+   returns a `SeriesHelper`.
+Normally, Cheetah would try to convert this into a string, in order to embed the results in a document.
+However, in this case we are _iterating_ over the tag.
+Iteration returns a 3-way tuple `start`, `stop`, and `data`, each an instance of `ValueHelper`, each of which can be formatted like any other `ValueHelper`.

 2. We will work only with the start times and data.
 On line 2, we apply a custom formatting for the start times, so that only the date (no time) is shown.